-Shopify's rise is almost always told as a merchant success story — the democratization of commerce, the small business narrative, the David-and-Goliath dynamic with the big enterprise platforms.
+Shopify's rise is told as a merchant success story: the democratization of commerce, the small business narrative.
 That framing is accurate but it's the less interesting part.
-Shopify's real contribution isn't the merchant count or the GMV number.
-It's the set of product, platform, and ecosystem decisions that showed how modern commerce infrastructure should actually work.
+The real contribution is the set of product, platform, and ecosystem decisions that showed how modern commerce infrastructure should work.
+Enterprise commerce teams that have absorbed these lessons are building faster and retaining better.
+The ones that haven't are still debating feature matrices with vendors selling them the wrong thing.

 I was at Shopify early.
-I helped build the Partner Program — the ecosystem of developers, agencies, and app builders that became one of the company's most durable competitive advantages.
-Watching that program grow from the inside, then watching the enterprise world slowly try to absorb its lessons from the outside, gave me a view I haven't found replicated elsewhere.
-The lessons enterprise commerce teams are only now applying are lessons Shopify worked out — sometimes by accident, sometimes by design — a decade ago.
+I helped build the Partner Program, the ecosystem of developers, agencies, and app builders that became one of the company's most durable competitive advantages.
+Watching that program grow from the inside, then watching the enterprise world try to absorb its lessons from the outside, gave me a view I haven't found replicated elsewhere.
+The same gap shows up at the operator level, in what DTC operators know that enterprise teams don't.

 This isn't a piece about whether you should be on Shopify.
-It's about what the company figured out that larger platform vendors missed, and what enterprise teams can apply regardless of which platform they're running.
+It's about what the company figured out that larger platform vendors missed, and what enterprise teams can apply regardless of platform.

 Shopify made a bet that